freefestivalsnightlifefamily-friendlyoutdoor

 • Churros con chocolate, especially good at 3am after the night fair

-At the night fair, the casetas serve food and drinks.
-Prices are reasonable.
+At the night fair, the casetas all serve food and drinks, and prices are reasonable.
 Cash is useful at smaller stalls, though most places now take card.

 If you want something more special, book a restaurant with a view before the Feria starts in the evening, or try one of the rooftop bars for a drink with a view over the decorated streets.